+Function for automarically identifying SRMs using KMeans clustering.

+KMeans is performed on the log of SRM composition, which aids separation of relatively similar SRMs within a large compositional range.
-• srms\used (iterable) - Which SRMs have been used.
-Must match SRM names in SRM database exactly (case sensitive!).

-• n\min (int) - The minimum number of data points a SRM measurement must contain to be included.
+- srms\used (iterable) Which SRMs have been used.
+Must match SRM names in SRM database exactly (case sensitive!). - analytes (array\like) Which analytes to base the identification on.
+If None, all analytes are used (default). - n\min (int) The minimum number of data points a SRM measurement must contain to be included. - reload\srm\database (bool) Whether or not to re-load the SRM database before running the function.

+'''

-srm\load\database (srms\used=None, reload=False)
+srm_load_database (srms_used=None, reload=False)

+'''